robfletcher/grails-scaffolding/readme.md

 ## Misc

+ * Get rid of inline script for delete buttons
  * Test the use of many-to-many on create as it might not work
  * Generate "edit this" links next to links to 1:m domains
  * Check that links to related objects are correct if the controller is named something other than the domain class name + 'Controller'